Kenesaw Mountain Landis: Standard Oil (1905–1909)

-By the first decade of the 20th century, a number of business entities had formed themselves into trusts, which dominated their industries.
+By the first decade of the 20th century, a number of business entities had formed trusts, which dominated their industries.
 Trusts often sought to purchase or otherwise neutralize their competitors, allowing the conglomerates to raise prices to high levels.
-In 1890, Congress had passed the Sherman Anti-Trust Act, but it was not until the Theodore Roosevelt administration (1901–09) that serious efforts were made to break up or control the trusts.
+In 1890, Congress had passed the Sherman Anti-Trust Act, but it was not until the Theodore Roosevelt administration (1901–1909) that serious efforts were made to break up or control the trusts.
 The dominant force in the oil industry was Standard Oil, controlled by John D. Rockefeller.
 Modern-day ExxonMobil, Atlantic Richfield, Chevron, Sohio, Amoco and Continental Oil all trace their ancestry to various parts of Standard Oil.

 In March 1906, Commissioner of Corporations James Rudolph Garfield submitted a report to President Roosevelt, alleging large-scale rebating in Standard Oil shipments.
 Federal prosecutors in several states and territories sought indictments against components of the Standard Oil Trust.
 On June 28, 1906, Standard Oil of Indiana was indicted on 6,428 counts of violation of the Elkins Act for accepting rebates on shipments on the Chicago & Alton Railroad.
 The case was assigned to Landis.

 Trial on the 1,903 counts that survived pretrial motions began on March 4, 1907.
 The fact that rebates had been given was not contested; what was at issue was whether Standard Oil knew the railroad's posted rates, and if it had a duty to enquire if it did not.
 Landis charged the jury that it "was the duty of the defendant diligently in good faith to get from the Chicago & Alton ... the lawful rate".
 The jury found Standard Oil guilty on all 1,903 counts.